Farm transitions can be tough. And they’re only tougher when there’s a lack of fairness during the process.

 The daughter of BDO’s Jim Snyder (now retired) thinks farm families will be more successful if they view fairness as “helping everyone be successful” rather than merely “being equal”.

-I was challenged this winter to create a session on fairness, and here’s what kept me up at night, mulling thoughts and experience into a practical tool for you.
+I’ve been challenged to create a session on fairness in farm transition, and here’s what kept me up at night: mulling my thoughts and experience on the topic into a practical tool for you!

 Financial Transparency, Attitudes, Intent, Roles

 When you utilize this tool during a farm transition, it will help keep the process fair, which can ultimately result in a smoother transition.

 Financial transparency is an essential part of farm transitions.

 Parents should not be silent about their desires for the future.
 They’re encouraged to openly share the farm books, viability, and their personal wealth situation.

 Merle Good has coined the term “personal wealth bubble.”
 It refers to money that parents can draw income from for the 20 years after transition.
 They can access this money for gifting to heirs, farm, and non-farm business heirs.